TankEngine-ish/property_management_system_full_stack_app/README.md

 in order to expose it to GItHub's webhook so I can build on push to the repo.

 I forwarded requests on port 80 and port 443 from my public IP to port 80 and 443 on my local Ubuntu server.

+Nexus:

+I had to create an npmrc file which is a configuration file used by the npm(Node Package Manager) command-line tool.
+It allows you to customize various settings related to how npm behaves while managing packages and dependencies for your Node.